-At AUH: All patients have 50 ml baseline sample, and the 200 patients included in the 2 substudies (the PET CT study (N=50 patients) or in the cardiac CT and ECCO study (N=150 patients) have 50 ml samples at same time slots as in the large package.
+At AUH: AUH collects blood samples according to the large package.
+All patients have 50 ml baseline sample, and the 200 patients included in the 2 sub studies (the PET CT study (N=50 patients) or in the cardiac CT and ECCO study (N=150 patients) have 50 ml samples at same time slots as in the large package.
 All other blood samples collected at AUH will be 30 ml samples for the Danish Cancer Biobank.